vboyev-MSFT/defender-docs/unified-secops-platform/overview-unified-security.md

     - Accelerate incident resolution with guided responses, automated remediation, and summary report generation.
     - Provide intelligent assistance with tailored prompts based on best practices that analyze malicious scripts and files, and suggest KQL queries.

-The following image shows the incidents integration of Microsoft Copilot in the Defender.
+The following image shows the integration of Microsoft Copilot in an incident page in the Defender portal.

 :::image type="content" source="media/overview-unified-security/security-copilot.png" alt-text="Screenshot that shows the incidents integration of Microsoft Copilot in the Defender." lightbox="media/overview-unified-security/security-copilot.png":::